warmcat/libwebsockets/README.lwsws.md

  - "`unix-socket`": "1" causes the unix socket specified in the interface option to be used instead of an INET socket

+ - "`sts`": "1" causes lwsws to send a Strict Transport Security header with responses that informs the client he should never accept to connect to this address using http.
+This is needed to get the A+ security rating from SSL Labs for your server.

 Mounts
 ------